vanzasetia/intro-component-with-sign-up-form/README.md

 - [BEM (Block, Element, Modifier)](https://sparkbox.com/foundry/bem_by_example) Class *Naming Convention*
 - Mobile-first workflow

-## What I Learned
+## What I learned

-I learned quite a lot of things when I was building this project.
+I learned a lot of things when I was building this project.

-### User Story
+### User story

 The [definition of the "User story" from wikipedia](https://en.wikipedia.org/wiki/User_story) is the following:
 > [...] **user story** is [...] natural language description of features of a software system.

-It means that this is just the way for a developer to **explain a feature from a user’s point of view**.
+In other words, it is the way for a developer to **explain a feature from a user’s point of view**.
 Usually, a user story is written from the user’s perspective and follows the format: “As [a user persona], I want [to perform this action] so that [I can accomplish this goal].”

 I have two users that I test this site.
 I tested it myself and my mother.

-#### First User Story (Myself)
+#### First user story (myself)

-So, I struggling to remember what I've just written on the password input.
+I was struggling to remember what I had just written on the password input.
 As a result, I have a story that goes like this.

 > As a user, I want to be able to see the password that I've written so that I know what I wrote.

 Now, after I know the problem then I create the "Show password" checkbox where it will change the type of the input to a text when it is checked.
-This way, I can easily know what I've written previously before I submit the form.
+Now, I can easily view the password that I've written before I submit the form.

-#### Second User Story (My Mother)
+#### Second user story (my mother)

 I don't have any problem filling the form after I add the "Show password" functionality so I would know how other users' experiences or stories when they try to fill the form.
 My mother easily fills the first name, last name, and email input.
-However, my mother has two problems when she tries to fill in the password input.
+But, my mother has two problems when she tries to fill in the password input.

 - First, she didn't know what kind of symbols she has to put to make the password valid.
 - Second, she had a problem where she had to count the password herself because she keeps getting the alert message every time she clicked the submit button.

-So, based on this problem I can create two user stories that look like this.
+Based on those problems I can create two user stories that look like this.

 - First, As a user, I want to be able to know the exact symbols that are required for the password to be valid.
 - Second, as a user, I want to be able to know the exact length of the password that I've written so that I don't need to count it by myself.